 Budapest by Carole of Paul and Carole Love to Travel

 Budapest in Hungary has been on our radar for a few years now, reviews and feedback from friends has always been positive.
-Just under a 3 hour flight from England we are planning a long weekend in the summer.
+Just under a three hour flight from England we are planning a long weekend in the summer.

 First stop will be getting on the Hop on Hop off bus and a tram journey, so that we can start exploring, it looks a stunning city and to get the best views we will be heading to Castle Hill, Fisherman’s Wharf and attempting the climb up Gellert Hill.
 A dinner cruise sounds a good option too to see the city lit up at night.